Our Mission

 Participation in the Community

 Since our inception, we have participated in voter registration drives, Dream Act rallies, immigration reform demonstrations, and we have collaborated with Street Law: Know Your Rights presentations with local organizations like LatinoJustice PRLDEF.
-We have instituted mentorship programs for current and prospective law students, and contributed to other academic and social justice initiatives.
-As our efforts are solely charitable and supportive, MetroLALSA obtained recognition under 501(c)(3) exemption status as a not-for-profit organization from the Internal Revenue Service on February 2016.
+We have instituted mentorship programs for current and prospective law students and contributed to other academic and social justice initiatives.
+As our efforts are solely charitable and supportive, MetroLALSA obtained recognition under 501(c)(3) exemption status as a not-for-profit organization from the Internal Revenue Service in February 2016.

 “MetroLALSA affords every student the opportunity to be a leader.
 As an entirely student-run organization, there is no bureaucratic red-tape, no administrative advisor, and no executive who grants permission...
 You dictate your own experience, and are the engine of MetroLALSA’s future.
 Continue to organize initiatives, promote events, and celebrate successes.
 Maintain the original organizers’ organic passion and drive to make an impact and make our presence felt.
 Never settle with MetroLALSA existing to merely fill a void or be a placeholder: be proactive in defining your position within the Latin American legal communities of New York and New Jersey.
 Continue to develop allies, build relationships, and strive towards the goals ahead of you without forgetting those behind you.
 Use your time as law students to act as a bridge between where you’re going and where you’ve come from.”